-The answer, of course, depends upon whether your dog is likely to step on a sharp stick, trudge through knee-deep snow or cross a lava-hot concrete parking lot.
+The need for rugged outdoor booties depends upon whether your dog is likely to step on a sharp stick, trudge through knee-deep snow or cross a lava-hot concrete parking lot.

 Booties provide plenty of value for other dogs too, even those whose rowdiest adventures are limited to walks in well-manicured backyards.
-For example, booties help many dogs – especially older or sick individuals — get traction on slippery floors.
+For example, boots help many dogs – especially older or sick individuals — get traction on slippery floors.

 Booties will also help you keep your floors clean, and prevent your pooch from tracking mud, water, or snow into the house after every trip outside.

 So, as you can see, while not always strictly necessary, booties are helpful for the majority of dog owners!

-To help distinguish good booties from those you’re better off avoiding, you’ll need to consider several different characteristics of the boots in question.
+To help distinguish good booties from those you’re better off avoiding, you’ll need to consider several different characteristics of the dog boots in question.

 Some of the most important considerations include the following: